 JHFOSTER’s Clark Oster, Matt Mensen and Chris Ritt were on hand showing off the “candy-grabbing” actuator robot.
 A sensor retracts the machine along with the candy when kids’ hands are geting too close.

 Why Robot Day?

 Robot Day at the Works Museum inspires students into STEM-related fields.
 Further, Robot Day creates recognition of the strength and importance of the U.S. robotics industry, as well as, the social and cultural difference that robotics will have on the future.
 Also, Robot Day teaches kids about how robots are used to teach, do science, and complete tasks with demos.

-John Henry Foster has a large range of robotics to help streamline and automate production.
+JHFOSTER has a large range of robotics to help streamline and automate production.
 These days, you can now automate nearly anything with robots.
 Let us engineer your next robotic system.
 Also, schedule a robotic evaluation and speak to one of our dedicated group of mechanical and electrical engineers.
-JHFoster helps you determine your automation potential and what production lines would be best automated.
-Ultimately, automation with JHFoster could lead you to significant savings and increased overall efficiencies.
+JHFOSTER helps you determine your automation potential and what production lines would be best automated.
+Ultimately, automation with JHFOSTER could lead you to significant savings and increased overall efficiencies.

 About The Works Museum